VarArnas/BigInt/README.md

 - **subtract** - subtracts two BigInt data structures and returns a pointer to the newly created BigInt.

-- **appendDigit** - helper function, to append one digit to the start of the BigInt struct.

-- **makeEmpty** - helper function, to turn all BigInt digits to 0.

 - **toString** - returns a string holding BigInt digits, by reversing the structs digits order.

 - **cloneBigInt** - deep clones a BigInt structure and returns a BigInt.

-- **absolute** - makes the BigInt positive.

 - **originateBigInt** - creates a BigInt structure, from a given integer and the given length.